codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-app-partner-guidance.md

 For guidance on what category applies to your use case, consult your Codat account team.

-To avoid unnecessary delays, we recommend progressing both the commercial and technical aspects of App Partnership in parallel, if possible.
+To avoid unnecessary delays, we recommend progressing the commercial and technical aspects of App Partnership in parallel, if possible.

 :::caution App partnership is not always possible